Visiting Banff and Lake Louise

 Can you see anything?

-- Visibility conditions are dependant on a number of factors, including wind direction, precipitation, etc.
+- When there is smoke in the air, visibility conditions are dependant on a number of factors, including wind direction, precipitation, etc.

-- Typically visibility will be best early in the morning while daytime temperatures are still cool.
-For up to date visibility information, visit http://firesmoke.ca/
+- On a smokey day, typically visibility will be best early in the morning while daytime temperatures are still cool.
+For up to date visibility information, visit http://firesmoke.ca/.

 Where can I get more information?

-- For trip planning help or advice, please visit one of our Visitor Information Centres in Banff, Lake Louise or Field.
+- For trip planning, help, or advice, please visit one of our Visitor Information Centres in Banff or Lake Louise.
+You can also reach them online through livechat and firstname.lastname@example.org or by phone at 403.762.8421.